ms2data/ms2-quick-start/README2.md

 - Ask intelligent, business-aware questions
 - Receive explainable, consistent responses

-> TODO: Uses your semantic models rich documentation, descriptions, and metadata to ensure the agent is asking the right questions and getting the right answers.
+> TODO: James to add instructions and more details here.
+Uses your semantic models rich documentation, descriptions, and metadata to ensure the agent is asking the right questions and getting the right answers.

 ### How to Get Started: